Language: EN

 }

-There is no need to pass parameters by reference if your objects are fine.
-In very rare occasions (never) it is necessary to pass parameters by reference.
+There is no need to pass parameters by reference if your objects are well-designed.
+In very rare cases (never) is it necessary to pass parameters by reference.

 • Value type variables are slightly faster to access